 We provide on-going guidance and practical advice for both new and existing pet owners who adopt animals from us.
 We also provide dog training classes for our local community and visit schools, colleges and youth groups teaching responsible pet ownership.

 We never put a healthy animal to sleep and only euthanize on vet advice for health or aggression reasons.
 We operate a unique scheme called EARS (Elderly Animals Re-homing Scheme).
 This is for animals over the age of 10 that suddenly find themselves without their beloved owner for one reason or another.
 They are often immensely traumatised and so these animals go to one of our fosterers until a new home can be found.

 The costs of all of this is astronomical, over half a million pounds every year for the animal centre and more in general welfare assistance.
 Generating the funds needed for our activities is an enormous challenge every year.
-As a branch charity we are largely self-funding and can only raise funds in the Halifax and Huddersfield area to support the work we do.
+As a branch charity we are largely self-funding and can only raise funds in the Halifax, Huddersfield and Bradford area to support the work we do.

 We organise a variety of our own fundraising events every year and we love to hear from supporters who are active in organising and running fundraising events on our behalf.